Tags

 C# Func

-In Microsoft Framework class library, there are some built-in delegates.
-Action, Predicate and Func are some of them.
+In the Microsoft Framework class library, there are some built-in delegates.
+Action, Predicate, and Func are some of them.
 I have explained Action and Predicate in my previous posts.
-Action and Predicate delegates has restrictions.
-Action delegate can take only parameters and does not return anything.
-Predicate delegate can take parameters but returns only boolean value.
-To return other than boolean value, Func delegate is used.
+Action and predicate delegates have restrictions.
+The action delegate can only take parameters and does not return anything.
+A predicate delegate can take parameters but return only a boolean value.
+To return anything other than a boolean value, a Func delegate is used.

 Func is a generic delegate that encapsulates a method that can accept parameters and return some value.

-Below is the declaration of Func delegates in System namespace.
+Below is the declaration of Func delegates in the System namespace.

 public delegate TResult Func<out TResult>()